tweag/python-monorepo-example/2019-03-14-capability-free-monad.md

 instance the style [advertised by Éric Torreborre in a recent blog post][torreborre-capabilities-as-records].
-It's not really so much an alternative to free monads as a slightly more liberal version of free monads (remember: we have dropped a restriction along the way).
+It's not really so much an alternative to free monads as a slightly more liberal version of free monads (remember: we have dropped a restriction along the way, so that we can have exception-handler effects).

 Personally, I find it rather tiresome to explicitly carry around the capabilities (the `Ops` thing) at every function call.
 I'd rather keep my function arguments for the program logic, and leave all the plumbing to the monad.
-Therefore, I make `Ops` a type class (or several):
+Therefore, I turn `Ops` into a type class, and move it “left of the fat arrow”: really in Haskell `A -> B` and `A => B` mean the same thing, they only differ in whose responsibility it is to pass the arguments around.

 ```haskell
 somefunction :: (Monad m, Ops m) => A -> m B